 Guillermo is a dazzling being: he studied in Brazil, he is a shaman who travels the world giving lectures, and he has even played himself in several Swedish and Dutch movies.
 At the end of the conversation, he invites me to participate in the ceremony.
 Not following my original plan fills me with fear.
 I try to listen to my heart to see if it tells me if this is the place, and this is the shaman, but nothing seems clear.
 I end up accepting.
 I enter a cabin that, according to Guillermo, was built on a site that had been struck by lightning.
 On one side of the room is the sick woman, hanging in a large cot suspended in the air by ropes and completely covered by sheets.

 I’m not sure if I should tell the shaman about my menstrual state.
 And at this point I’m worried about whether a woman insisting on doing the ritual while on her period might harm the shaman’s powers and attract negative energies.
-It’s said that a shaman can tell if a girl hasn’t had the decency of warning about it.
+It’s said that a shaman can tell if a girl hasn’t had the decency to warn him about it.
 Being at fault and in distress, but already standing around the ritual table, I approached Guillermo and whispered: maestro, I’m on my period, is it OK to go on?
 He scowled, nodded, and then let me decide.
 I sat down and readied myself for the trip.
 I had no idea of what was to come.

 That night, I watched in horror a spectacle of dead animals, decomposed fetuses, and dramatic rapes.
 The sick woman poked her head out of the white sheets and I thought I saw in her face the face of someone I love, looking at me cruelly and with reproach.
 Is this because I’m on my period?
 Someone next to me can’t stop crying wildly and it’s so close that I think these are the sobs of an aborted infant.
 They are following me through a devastated city; I try to escape by jumping over puddles filled with crushed and bloody bodies.
 The Cashinaguas believe fear is good to throw out negative things and to cure oneself, but I couldn’t understand how there could be anything positive in this.
 I don’t know if I’ve been conditioned by everything I’ve heard, but this could very well be an evil sorcerer.
 I have been drawn in by darkness.